-A climb up the slopes of Mt Tsukuba has long provided a view, which in this mountainous country, can be said to be unique- a vast plain, rolling out into the horizon.
-For a nation of herders or ranchers ( which the Japanese are not),this part of Japan might have been the most attractive part of the whole archipelago, and the Tsukuba area would long, long ago have been turned into pastures for grazing.
+A climb up the slopes of Mt Tsukuba has long provided a view, which in this mostly mountainous country, can be said to be unique – a vast plain, rolling out into the horizon.
+For a nation of herders or ranchers ( which the Japanese are not), this part of Japan might have been the most attractive part of the whole archipelago, and the Tsukuba area would long, long ago have been turned into pastureland for grazing cattle.

 These clear skies make enjoying PANORAMIC VIEWS one of the great pleasures of winter.
 The top of Mt Tsukuba is surely the best place for this.
 But the mountain IS far away(for most of us), and very COLD, in winter.

 The place which had for me been the best place to enjoy fantastic views from the comforts of the warm indoors was Tsukuba`s ( once) tallest building- the 19-story high Mitsui Building, located a couple of hundred meters from the Tsukuba Station.